-GOVERNANCE HIGHLIGHTS
+GOVERNANCE PRACTICES

-- ✓ Voting is by individual director, we have a majority voting policy and we disclose the voting results on all items of business within five business days of a shareholder meeting - ✓ We maintain separate chair and CEO positions so the Board can function independently, monitor management's decisions and actions and effectively oversee our affairs - ✓ The majority of our Board nominees (eight out of nine) are independent - The chair of the Board is independent - The Board has developed clear position descriptions for the chair of the Board, each committee and the CEO - Our Audit Committee is 100% independent - ✓ Our CGC&N Committee is 100% independent - Directors must meet share ownership requirements within five years of joining the Board or within five years of a material change to their compensation (three times their annual cash and equity retainer in Capital Power DSUs and/or common shares).
-Capital Power's senior executive officers must also meet share ownership requirements (see page 45 for more information on the share ownership requirements for executive officers) - Our Board has a formal, written mandate - ✓ The Board meets without management present (in-camera) at every meeting - ✓ We expect 100% attendance of our directors.
-The CGC&N Committee reviews the attendance record to ensure directors have attended at least 80% of Board meetings and their respective committee meetings - The Board has adopted a written code of business conduct and ethics, and monitors our compliance with it - The Board oversees management, strategic and corporate planning, risk management, succession planning, leadership development and sustainability - ✓ We conduct an advisory vote on executive compensation, giving shareholders a say on pay - We adopted an incentive claw-back policy and anti-hedging policy, further aligning the interests of executives and shareholders - ✓ We have orientation and continuing education programs for our directors - ✓ We maintain a skills matrix to assist in planning, developing and managing the skills and competencies of the Board - Our Board evaluation process involves annual board and committee effectiveness surveys, annual director and chair self-assessments, annual one-on-one meetings between each director and chair of the Board, and peer-to-peer assessments conducted every three years by an independent third party - The Board has adopted a board diversity policy, which has minimum requirements regarding the proportion of women candidates in director search shortlists and a 30% target for the proportion of women on our Board - The Board has adopted a director tenure & succession policy which establishes term limits and Board chair succession - ✓ The Board has adopted a shareholder engagement policy - The chair of the Board and the chair of CGC&N Committee conducted shareholder engagement events in September 2019 - Amendments to our articles and by-laws, and approval of mergers, require a shareholder vote at levels required by law
+✓ Voting is by individual director, we have a majority voting policy and we disclose the voting results on all items of business within five business days of a shareholder meeting (see page 13) ✓ We maintain separate Chair and CEO positions so the Board can function independently, monitor management's decisions and actions and effectively oversee our affairs (see page 24) ✓ The majority of our Board nominees (eight out of nine) are independent (see page 24) ✓ The Chair of the Board is independent (see page 24) ✓ The Board has developed clear position descriptions for the Chair of the Board, each committee and the CEO (see page 24) ✓ Our Audit Committee is 100% independent (see page 34) ✓ Our PCG Committee is 100% independent (see page 36) ✓ Directors are required to meet share ownership requirements within five years of joining the Board or within five years of a material change to their compensation (three times their annual cash and equity retainer in Capital Power DSUs and/or common shares).
+Capital Power's senior executive officers must also meet share ownership requirements (see page 49 for more information on the share ownership requirements for executive officers) (see pages 39 and 49) ✓ Our Board has a formal, written mandate (see page 78) ✓ The Board meets without management present (in-camera) at every regularly scheduled meeting (see page 24) ✓ 100% attendance is expected of our directors.
+The PCG Committee reviews the attendance record to monitor whether directors have attended at least 80% of Board meetings and their respective committee meetings (see page 19) ✓ The Board has adopted a written code of business conduct and ethics, and monitors our compliance with it (see page 24) ✓ The Board oversees management, strategic (including ESG) and corporate planning oversight, sustainability, risk management (including cyber-security), Board and CEO succession planning, and shareholder engagement (see page 24) ✓ We conduct an advisory vote on executive compensation, giving shareholders a say on pay (see page 44) ✓ We have an incentive claw-back policy and anti-hedging policy, further aligning the interests of executives and shareholders and review and amend as required (see page 46) ✓ We provide orientation and continuing education programs for our directors (see page 28) ✓ The Board maintains a skills matrix to assist in planning, developing and managing the skills and competencies of the Board (see page 29) ✓ Our Board evaluation process involves annual board and committee effectiveness surveys, annual director and Chair self-assessments, annual one-on-one meetings between each director and Chair of the Board, and peer-to-peer assessments conducted every three to five years by an independent third party (see page 30) ✓ The Board has adopted a board diversity policy, which has minimum requirements regarding the proportion of women candidates in director search shortlists and a target for the proportion of women on our Board and our executive team (see page 31) ✓ The Board has adopted a director tenure & succession policy which establishes term limits and Board Chair succession (see page 30) ✓ The Board has adopted a shareholder engagement policy (see page 32) ✓ The Chair of the Board and the chair of PCG Committee conducted shareholder engagement meetings in August and September 2020 (see page 33) ✓ Amendments to our articles and by-laws, and approval of mergers, require a shareholder vote at levels required by law